Colonisation of Hokkaido: 20th–21st centuries

-Through the latter half of the 20th century, many academics and the government of Japan sought to deny any difference between the Ainu and Yamato Japanese, and has been deemed an attempt to obscure the history of colonisation and conquest that the Ainu have been subjected to.
+Through the latter half of the 20th century, many academics and the government of Japan sought to deny any difference between the Ainu and Yamato Japanese, this has been described as an attempt to obscure the history of colonisation and conquest that the Ainu have been subjected to by international relations scholar Alexander Bukh and political scientist Helix Lo.
 Despite a history of political and legal discrimination, subjecting the Ainu to racial hierarchies and European style race-science, and propositions and motions in the National Diet, the Ainu were not recognised as an indigenous people until a court decision in 1997 which referred to them as indigenous people (先住民族, Senjūmin-zoku).
 This recognition began the process of claiming indigenous rights under national and international frameworks.
 In June 2008, the National Diet passed a non-binding, bipartisan resolution calling upon the government to recognise the Ainu as indigenous people.
-It wasn't until 11 years later that the Ainu were officially recognised as an indigenous people by the Japanese government in 2019.
+It was not until 11 years later that the Ainu were officially recognised as an indigenous people by the Japanese government in 2019.